 Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

-Comparison between Vedanta (Bhagavad Gita) and Yoga Philosophy (Sutras of Patanjali)
+Comparison between Vedanta (Bhagavad Gita) and the Philosophy of Yoga (Sutras of Patanjali)

 Dhyana Yoga Course